 Panels in Plasma Desktop

-A Panel is a widget container which can be located on any side of the desktop.
-There can be multiple panels on the same side.
-The default layout is one panel that stretches across the entire bottom of the desktop with the following widgets: application menu, desktop pager, task manager (list of open windows), system tray (including things like a device notifier) and clock.
-If you are using a laptop, netbook or other computer that uses a battery there will also be a power management widget in the system tray.
-At the end of the panel is a toolbox button which can be activated to access configuration options.
+A Panel is a widget container which can be located on any side of the screen.
+There can be multiple panels on the screen or even on the same side.
+The default layout is one panel that stretches across the entire bottom of the desktop with the following widgets: application menu, desktop pager, task manager (list of open windows), system tray (including things like power management if you are on a laptop), digital clock, and peek at desktop.

 Widgets in the panel can be sorted by dragging them when in configuration mode.
-Widgets align left in the horizontal and top in the vertical panel
+Widgets align left in the horizontal and top in the vertical panel.
+You can center widgets in the panel by adding flexible sized spacers on both sides (see the section on the panel toolbox).

 The Panel Toolbox